 Staff explained to us how valid consent was obtained for all care and treatment.
-The practice's consent policy provided staff with guidance and information about when consent was required and how it should be recorded.
-Staff were aware of the principles of the Mental Capacity Act 2005
+The practice consent policy provided staff with guidance and information about when consent was required and how it should be recorded.

-(MCA) and their responsibilities to ensure patients had enough information and the capacity to consent to dental treatment.
+Staff were aware of the principles of the Mental Capacity Act 2005 (MCA) and their responsibilities to ensure patients had enough information and the capacity to consent to dental treatment.
 Staff explained how they would consider the best interests of the patient and involve family members or other healthcare professionals responsible for their care to ensure their needs were met.
 Staff had received specific MCA training and had a good working knowledge of its application in practice.

-The dentist we spoke with was also aware of and understood the use of the Gillick competency test in relation to young persons (under the age of 16 years).
+Both dentists we spoke with were also aware of and understood the use of the Gillick competency test in relation to young persons (under the age of 16 years).
 The Gillick competency test is used to help assess whether a child has the maturity to make their own decisions and to understand the implications of those decisions.

-We reviewed a random sample of five dental care records.
-Treatment options, risks, benefits and costs were discussed with each patient and then documented in a written treatment plan.
-Consent to treatment was recorded.
+During the course of the inspection we checked dental care records to confirm the findings that treatment options, risks, benefits and costs were discussed with each patient and then documented in a written treatment plan.
+We saw consent to treatment was recorded.
 Feedback in CQC comment cards and from patients we spoke with confirmed they were provided with sufficient information to make decisions about the treatment they received.